Why you should always use a CAA qualified Drone Operator

 Virtual Shropshire Drone Rangers go to a lot of trouble to ensure our flights are both legal and safe.
 With multiple spinning rotors and speeds in excess of 30 mph drones are essentially flying food blenders.
 In the wrong hands they have the potential to cause serious damage or injury.

 You have probably read quite a lot of bad press about drones flying near airports, over towns and other places where they are not allowed.
 In the UK anyone can purchase a drone and fly it without training.
 As a result there are many drone owners who are totally oblivious the strict regulations governing drone flights.
 For example drones cannot be flown within 50 m of buildings, people or vehicles unless the operator has obtained prior permission.
-In addition unqualified pilots are not allowed to fly within 150 m of congested areas – which excludes them from most towns and public recreation areas.
+In addition unqualified pilots are not allowed to fly within 150 m of congested areas – which excludes them from most towns, villages and public recreation areas.
 Anyone breaching these regulations can face a hefty fine and confiscation of their drone.

 You can read the detailed CAA regulations here.

 One of the key regulations is that it is illegal for drone pilots to operate commercially unless they have a qualification issued by the Civil Aviation Authority.

 This is known as a “Permission for Commercial Operation” (PFCO) and Virtual Shropshire’s pilot Paul Hutchinson obtained his qualification in July 2015.
 This involved attending a ground course, performing a flight test and writing a very long operations manual.
 Plus many hours of flight practice and research.
 It is also a legal requirement to hold specialist drone insurance – we have £5 million pounds cover.

 Copies of our PFCO and insurance certificate will always be send to clients prior to flights.